-the spatial HAC results and the within-results this is rather unlikely, but we further investigated this possibility by introducing fixed effects derived by means of exogenously determined rectangular super-grid cells rather than countries (see footnote 10 for details).
-For reasons of space the estimation results are not reported here, but they do not differ qualitatively from the results with fixed effects defined by country borders in the year 2000.
+There is of course the possibility that country borders as such are endogenous, and incorporating country fixed effects would then invalidate our identification approach.
+Given the similarity of the OLS/HAC results and the within-results this is rather unlikely, but we further investigated this possibility by introducing fixed effects derived by means of exogenously determined rectangular super-grid cells rather than countries (see footnote 12 for details).
+The results of these tests appear in Table 4 and reveal no qualitative difference from the results with fixed effects defined by country borders in the year 2000.

 For illustration purposes, the effects of geography and (unobserved) country characteristics on the predicted number of years since meeting the 10-percent urbanization threshold are presented in Figures 5 and 6.
-These maps show the effect on the timing of urbanization of differential geography characteristics for the "average" country, and of differences in country characteristics for grid cells with "average" geographical endowments.16
+These maps show the effect on the timing of urbanization of differential geography characteristics for the "average" country, and of differences in country characteristics for grid cells with "average" geographical endowments.18